Wanna-Get-High/workflows/user.workflow.2E1F6680-DC39-4263-8310-B6491B0C2F47/README.md

 # Version 1.1

 ## 1.0
-> basics finished: open the selected tab
+> Basics finished: open the selected tab

 ## 1.1
-> adding JSON parse for chrome file bookmark
+> Adding JSON parse for chrome file bookmark

+## 1.2
+> Added the possibility to search with more than one word

 ## TO DO :
 > add the possibility to open all bookmarks from a folder